 Capital assets are stated at cost.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
-Expenditures for maintenance, repairs and renewals of relatively minor items are charged to expense as incurred.
+The costs of normal maintenance and repairs that do not add to the value or capacity of the asset or materially extend assets lives are not capitalized.
 The estimated useful lives of the assets are as follows:

-Years

-Buildings 40
+Buildings 40 years

-Distribution system 5-40
+Distribution system 5 - 40 years

-Equipment and tools 5-15
+Equipment and tools 5 - 15 years

-Transportation equipment 5-7
+Transportation equipment 5 - 7 years

-Office furniture and equipment 3-7
+Office furniture and equipment 3 - 7 years